baocongchen/Interview-Practice-Data-Analyst/README.md

 | zip         | integer   |
 | active      | boolean   |
 +-------------+-----------+

-construct a query to find the top 5 states with the highest number of active users.
+Construct a query to find the top 5 states with the highest number of active users.
 Include the number for each state in the query result.
 Example result:

 +------------+------------------+
 | state      | num_active_users |
 +------------+------------------+